Brief Analysis of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

 (v) If she faces any other unwelcome physical, verbal or non-verbal conduct of sexual nature.

-This is not an exhaustive list as the POSH Act covers a wide-ranging definition of sexual harassment and therefore, in addition to these there are several more circumstances and behaviour which account as ‘sexual harassment’.
+This is not an exhaustive list as the women harassment Act i.e. POSH Act covers a wide-ranging definition of sexual harassment and therefore, in addition to these there are several more circumstances and behavior which account as ‘sexual harassment.

 (i) If a female worker faces implied or explicit promise of preferential treatment in her employment; or